yevgenis-shapiro/terraform-kubernetes-argo-rollout/README.md

 ✅ Metric provider integration: Prometheus, Wavefront, Kayenta, Web, Kubernetes Jobs
 ```

-🎯 Installation
+⚙️ Installation

 How to launch  :

 🚀

-Technologies that we use here for module creation : Terraform & Argo Rollouts
+Technologies that we use here for module creation : Kubernetes & Terraform and Argo Rollouts